teddyFinWe/orion360-sdk-basic-iOS-Swift/README.md

-## Step 11.
-Let's start to have fun with coding
+## Let's start to have fun with coding
 Swift

 	ViewController.swift